 The Government’s Detention of Children in Motels Violates the Flores Settlement Agreement

-The National Center for Youth Law analyzed data and found that between April and June 2020, over 200 unaccompanied immigrant children from ages 0 – 17 years old were transferred from CBP to ICE custody, detained in motels, and then expelled from the United States under the Title 42 Order.
-Some of these children – including babies and toddlers – were held in motels for over a week.
+Between April and July 2020, over 650 immigrant children from ages 0 – 17 years old were transferred from CBP to ICE custody, detained in motels, and then expelled from the United States under the Title 42 Order.
+Many of these children – including babies and toddlers – were held in motels for over a week.

 This is an egregious violation of these children’s rights under the Flores Settlement Agreement.
 The government’s detention of children in motels for days on end instead of placement in licensed facilities is a flagrant violation of its legal obligations.
 Moreover, this forces already vulnerable children into a situation that further threatens their health, safety and wellbeing.

 District Court Denies Government’s Emergency Motion for Stay